servalproject/batphone/CURRENT-RELEASE.md

 work as advertised, it may lose or alter messages and files that it carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

-The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that provide their own access points.
-If you do so, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work, or if you have a mobile data plan, **may cost you money.**

 On the Serval Mesh "Connect" screen, connecting to any network marked "HotSpot" will put your device's Wi-Fi into [Access Point mode][].  **This will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**